Explore Jamaica's Beauty

 From our rolling green hills to rippling waters ranging in shades of blue, our landscape is nothing short of captivating.
-The country of Jamaica is known as ‘the land of wood and water’ for a reason.
+The country of Jamaica is known as ‘Land Of Wood and water’ for a reason.
 No matter where you visit here, it’s almost guaranteed that the venue will be naturally coupled with a hefty serving of scenery.
-Even as a small island, a trip to the heartbeat of the world offers so much to nature lovers; how will you choose to immerse in it?
+Even as a small island, a trip to JAMAICA offers so much to nature lovers, how will you choose to immerse in it?

 If you’re fascinated by plants, our botanic gardens showcase an array of striking plants that celebrate our rich horticultural heritage.
 Year-round sunshine and fertile earth give rise to an abundance of plant life just about everywhere.
 Royal Botanical Gardens and Cinchona Botanical Gardens in St. Andrew; Hope Zoo in Kingston; Castleton Gardens in St. Mary; and Ahhh Ras Natango Gallery & Garden in Montego Bay are fine examples of nature on full display.
 Even if a garden isn’t a venue’s main attraction, it wouldn’t be surprising if one acts as an added feature.

 Among our many natural treasures is a diversity of flowering plants and wildlife, some of which are found nowhere else in the world!
 Admire creatures in their natural habitats, protective sanctuaries, botanical gardens, and zoos around the island.
 With about 200 bird species, including more endemic ones than any other Caribbean island, Jamaica is undoubtedly a haven for birdwatchers.
 You can even feed our national bird, the Doctor Bird, at attractions such as Rockland Bird Sanctuary and Barney’s Hummingbird Garden.